hearmeneigh/dataset-rising/README.md

 Note that your training results will be improved if you set `--image_width` and `--image_height` to match the resolution the base model was trained with.

+> This example does not scale to multiple GPUs.
+See the [Advanced Topics](#advanced-topics) section for multi-GPU training.

 ```bash
 cd <dataset-rising>/train